chirp2go/EatBugsYouSpiders/docs/CRICKET.md

 # Cricket — EBYS Musical Intelligence

-Cricket is an Ollama language model that controls EBYS in real time through natural language.
 This document is Cricket's operational memory — how EBYS works, what each parameter does musically, and how to translate human instructions into slicer commands.